kprpg/ContainerMonitoring/README.md

 ## Prerequisites

-* Contributor access to an azure subscription
+* Owner access to an azure subscription
-* Contributor permission on Azure DevOps project
+* Owner permission on Azure DevOps project
-* Client id with its object id and secret is required in azure environment
+* Client id and secret and Object id from enterprise application is required in azure environment

 ## Setup